maisi1120/Password-Manager/README.md

 # Dependencies:

 1. Python v3.x is required.
-2. `turtle` module is also required.
+2. `tkinter` module is also required.
 3. `random` module is also required.
 4. `pyperclip` module is also required